AdobeDocs/experience-manager-65.en/help/forms/using/create-adaptive-form-using-adaptive-form-set.md

 ---
 title: Create an adaptive form using a set of adaptive forms
 seo-title: Create an adaptive form using a set of adaptive forms
 description: With AEM Forms, bring adaptive forms together to author a single large adaptive form, and understand its features.
 seo-description: With AEM Forms, bring adaptive forms together to author a single large adaptive form, and understand its features.
-uuid: 1423038b-8261-455b-b4ff-7be7222448c9
+uuid: e52e4f90-8821-49ec-89ff-fbf07db69bd2
 products: SG_EXPERIENCEMANAGER/6.5/FORMS
 topic-tags: develop
-discoiquuid: 75ee94f7-e939-409b-b8cb-8fdc3f79bb63
+discoiquuid: 264aa8c0-ba64-4768-b3d1-1b9baa6b4d72
+docset: aem65

 ---

-# Create an adaptive form using a set of adaptive forms {#create-an-adaptive-form-using-a-set-of-adaptive-forms}
+# Create an adaptive form using a set of adaptive forms{#create-an-adaptive-form-using-a-set-of-adaptive-forms}

 ## Overview {#overview}